DndrGstn/Please-/README.md

 ## Features:
 Explain your features on the website,(navigation, pages, links, forms.....)
 ### Navigation
+Navigation is easy: I can move between sections without confusion. just press the button for each "page"
 ### Footer
 ### Other features
 ## Technologies Used